arturparkhisenko/gulp-gold/README.md

 $ npm i
 ```

-This project uses Gulp4 so we should have `gulp-cli` installed to use npm scripts using local gulp:
+This project uses Gulp4 so we should have `gulp-cli` installed globally to use npm scripts using local gulp:

 ```sh
 $ npm i -g gulp-cli